Areas of Inquiry

 - Near Eastern and Judaic Studies

-The following languages are also offered: Arabic, Chinese, Greek, Hebrew, Italian, Japanese, Korean, Latin, and Yiddish.
+The following languages are also offered: Arabic, Chinese, Greek, Hebrew, Italian, Japanese, Korean, and Latin.

 Science

-The division of science provides the basic scientific training preparing students for entry into graduate school or for work at the intermediate level in their scientific fields.
-Students are encouraged to take such courses outside the School of Science as will best broaden and further their intellectual growth.
+Courses in the area of science provide the basic scientific training preparing students for entry into graduate school or for work at the intermediate level in their scientific fields.

 - Applied Mathematics